CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: Acknowledgments

 \section{Acknowledgments}

 Numerous people have contributed to CLUBB-SILHS' documentation over the years, especially Chris Golaz, Eric Raut, Brian Griffin, and David Schanen.
-I thank Wuyin Lin and Hugh Morrison for extensive comments on a draft of this document.
+I thank Wuyin Lin, Hugh Morrison, Ben Stephens, and Jan Gr\"{u}nenwald for extensive comments on a draft of this document.
 V.~Larson's contributions to this document were supported by a Climate Process Team grant, Award Number 0968640, from the National Science Foundation.